 A good rule of thumb is to spend no more than 28% of your annual gross income on a mortgage.
 E.g. if you make $50,000/year, you'll want to look for a house and mortgage that costs you a max of $14,000 per year, or approximately $1150/month.

 While you don't have to include other home-related expenses in this 28%, you should still consider them.
 If you're buying a fixer-upper because it's cheap, research how much the necessary improvements will cost.
-This way you're not taken by surprise.
+Then you're not taken by surprise.

 5. Save up a down payment

-When you're buying a home with bad credit, saving up a sizable down payment can make it easier to qualify with various lenders.
+When you're buying a house with bad credit, saving up a sizable down payment can make it easier to qualify with various lenders.
 Putting down a chunk of the purchase price means you can pursue a smaller loan.
 And you can still pay a large down payment even if you're buying a house with bad credit.

 Plus, every dollar you can save up for a down payment is a dollar that won’t be accruing interest on your mortgage.
 Making a down payment of 20% of the home’s price is a good idea for two reasons: